-Wimmera Superintendent Paul Margetts knows Western Victoria, and knows the unique demands placed on police posted in one or two-officer stations.
+Wimmera Superintendent Paul Margetts knows Western Victoria.
+He knows the unique demands placed on police posted in one or two-officer stations.

-Before taking on his current role in April 2015, Superintendent Margetts worked in Horsham, Stawell, Halls Gap, Warrnambool, Ouyen, Echuca and, for four years during the 1990s, on his own in Koondrook on the Victorian side of the Murray River.
+Before taking on his current role in April 2015, Superintendent Margetts worked in Horsham, Stawell, Halls Gap, Warrnambool, Ouyen, Echuca.
+For four years during the 90s, he was on his own in Koondrook on the Victorian side of the Murray River.

 He said being involved in the community was key to success at small stations.